Jerry Mateparae: Military career

 Mateparae enlisted as a private in the Regular Force of the New Zealand Army in June 1972.
 In December 1976, he graduated from the Officer Cadet School, Portsea in Australia.
 He served in both battalions of the Royal New Zealand Infantry Regiment and in the New Zealand Special Air Service.
 He was a platoon commander in Singapore in 1979.

-Mateparae had two operational postings to peace support missions, one 12-month tour of duty with the United Nations Truce Supervision Organization as the Chief Observer in Southern Lebanon from May 1994 to May 1995, and commanding the combined-force Peace Monitoring Group on Bougainville during Operation Belisi in 1998.
+Mateparae had two operational postings to peace support missions, one 12-month tour of duty with the United Nations Truce Supervision Organization as the Chief Observer in Southern Lebanon from May 1994 to May 1995, and commanding the combined-force Peace Monitoring Group on Bougainville during Operation Bel Isi in 1998.
 On 24 December 1999, he was promoted to brigadier, in the post of Land Component Commander, Joint Forces New Zealand.
 From December 1999 to July 2001, he was the Joint Commander for New Zealand forces attached to the United Nations Transitional Administration in East Timor.

 In February 2002, Mateparae was promoted to major general and became the Chief of General Staff.
 The title was changed in mid-2002 to Chief of Army.
 On 1 May 2006 he was promoted to lieutenant general and took up appointment as the Chief of Defence Force, New Zealand's senior uniformed military appointment, which he held until 24 January 2011.

 On 26 August 2010, Prime Minister John Key announced the appointment of Mateparae as Director of the Government Communications Security Bureau.
 Mateparae was appointed for a five-year term commencing on 7 February 2011 but stepped down from the role on 1 July 2011.